In Alabama, Republican voters stand by Roy Moore

 "I voted for him in the primary, in the runoff and I’ll be voting for him again on Dec.
 12," Cox said, referring to the general election when Moore is set to face Democrat Doug Jones, a former U.S. Attorney, who is an underdog in the contest.

-Moore on Friday called the allegations "false, false, [and] misleading" and a "dangerous lie."
+On Friday, Moore called the allegations "false, false, [and] misleading" and at a Veterans' Day event on Saturday, the Republican candidate said, "Everybody on this room, every person watching on these cameras, should ask theirselves, 'Isn't it strange that after 40 years of constant investigation people have waited until four weeks prior to the general election to bring their complaints?'"

-The Republican candidate finds his defenders back home while more than a dozen GOP senators, as well as the White House, have called on the conservative firebrand to drop out of the race if the report is true.
+Moore finds his defenders back home while the climate is less hospitable in Washington, where GOP senators, as well as the White House, have called on the conservative firebrand to drop out of the race if the report is true.

-Of more than a dozen Republican voters in Alabama interviewed by NBC News, none said their support for Moore would change.
+Of more than 15 Republican voters in Alabama interviewed by NBC News, none said their support for Moore would change.

 Most said they didn't believe the allegations and some said even if they are true, that wouldn't sway their vote for him next month because they think Moore is a good man, should be forgiven and they could never bring themselves to vote for a Democrat anyway.
 Several attacked the media.